andrewmcgee/Injextor/README.md

 ## Usage

-All resolvers must conform to the `ResolverType` protocol.
-There are two concrete implementaions of this protocol provided.
-A `Resolver` handles unique dependencies, whilst a `SingletonResolver` handles shared singletons.
+There are two default resolvers provided.
+A `UniqueResolver` handles unique dependencies, whilst a `SingletonResolver` handles shared singletons.
-For simplicity there is also a `Resolvers` singleton class, which stores 2 x default `ResolverType` values as properties - one for unique dependencies and the other for singletons.
+For simplicity there is also a `Resolvers` singleton class, which stores default instances of the above as properties - one for unique dependencies and the other for singletons.
 (Please note: These can be overridden if you wish, or you can store you own `ResolverType` values in a place of your own choosing.)

 The easiest way to register dependencies is to use the `Resolvers` class to register dependencies as follows: